Class Teacher: Miss Pooley

 Every week, children are expected to complete a piece of Reading homework, which can be selected from a variety of options from their Responding to Reading sheet.
 Additionally, children are expected to complete self-led Maths homework, improving skills such as mental multiplication.

 Please ensure your child reads at home daily, as this is vital for developing their comprehension skills, widening their vocabulary and supporting them with their writing.
+Children who read more than three times per weekly, will gain extra playtime as a reward.

 During each new big term, a topic-based homework project is set; this allows you to get creative at home with your child!